dimike96/PicoCTF-Readme-Collection/PWCrack2.md

 # PW Crack 2

-We are provided an encyrpted flag file and a password checking python script
+We are provided an encrypted flag file and a password checking python script

 ## Solution

-Again sensitive information is in the script, this time encoded using the unicode representation of each character, converting each to their corresponding character and concatonating them to get the password.
+Again sensitive information is in the script, this time encoded using the unicode representation of each character, converting each to their corresponding character and concatenating them to get the password.

 ```
 if( user_pw == chr(0x62) + chr(0x37) + chr(0x30) + chr(0x37) ):